 Their faeces and urine also pose risk of salmonella infection to anyone coming into contact with it and it is essential that a deep clean is done in the area of the infestation.
 When witnessing a squirrel infestation in your loft you should look for the entry point of the squirrels.
 Then, at a time when they would most probably be away from the nest (usually in the mornings) make some noise to make any squirrels that might be still inside come out of the property and block the entry point.
 In case you hear noises again, unblock the entry point as a young one might have been trapped in and the mother squirrel will come back to take it to another nest.

 If you are not sure how successful you have been dealing with the squirrel infestation yourself or you are not sure whether you would be able to help the situation on your own, it is always best to call a professional pest control company.
-In Prime Pest Control we have experienced and professionally-trained by the BPCA pest technicians, who have been tackling squirrel infestations in London and the surrounding areas for many years now.
+In Prime Pest Control we have experienced and professionally trained by the British Pest Control Association (BPCA) pest technicians, who have been successfully tackling grey squirrel infestations in London and the surrounding areas for many years now.